 The gardens were designed by I & J Bannerman in 1998.
 Their aim was to allow the garden to flow into the Windrush Valley landscape beyond it.
 The gardens blend form and freedom, open views and secret spaces.
 Long tranquil walks bordered with sharp wedges of yew, vast beeches enclosing a hidden lake, orchards sloping down to the mill stream, stone tubs overgrown with roses and a formal box-bordered parterre provide a quintessentially English setting for fine art.
 Asthall Manor’s entrance is notable for the sculptures by Anthony Turner which adorn its gateposts.

 The garden has recently featured in the following books: Landscape of Dreams, Secret Gardens of the Cotswolds and English Gardens, and has been the subject of many newspaper and magazine articles, most of which can be found here.
-Most recently, head gardener Mark Edwards was interviewed on his innovative techniques of rose pruning for the Telegraph’s Saturday garden section.

 See our Rose plan here.